I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 - How long before you start running is the best time to eat?

-Try foods in different combinations and quantities until you find the right pre-run food combination.
+Try foods in different combinations and quantities at different times until you find the right pre-run food combination.

 Eating The Day Before